-This is a 49-key MIDI Keyboard and it’s been great for me thus far.
+This is a 49-key MIDI Keyboard and it’s been great for me thus far, although, it is no longer available on Amazon so I recommend the M-Audio 49-key Keystation instead.
 There are all kinds of different keyboards to use out there.

-From what I’ve heard, the most popular is the Akai MPK 49 or the Akai Mini, but those are for more “advanced” producers (or simply people with more money to spend).
+The most popular is the Akai MPK 49 (from Amazon), but those are for more “advanced” producers (or simply people with more money to spend).